This is Chapter 1 of The Ultimate Guide to Opportunity Zone Investing

 But why should we be concerned with inequality?
 At high enough levels, inequality can have very negative consequences for everyone.
 It can lead to reduced middle-class income growth and increased disparities in education, happiness, and health.
 And as Bill Gates points out, high levels of inequality can wreak havoc on economic incentives, and ultimately skew democracies toward powerful interests.

 Has inequality in the United States reached a tipping point where it is doing more harm than good?
-Left unchecked, capitalism alone is not likely to self-correct toward more equality.
-So, is it time for government to step in with more muscle?
+Left unchecked, capitalism alone may not self-correct toward more equality.
+But Opportunity Zones may prove to be a tool that provides an incentive for private capital to flow into areas of high poverty.

 The unevenness of the post-recession recovery